Bridgwater: Arts

 Castle Street was used as a location in the 1963 film Tom Jones.
 Horror writer and film journalist Kim Newman was educated at Dr Morgan's school in Bridgwater, and set his 1999 experimental novel Life's Lottery in a fictionalised version of the town (Sedgwater).
 A sailor who had sailed "from Bridgwater with bricks" and found "There was lice in that bunk in Bridgwater" features in James Joyce's Ulysses (Chapter 16).

 In 2013, community radio station Access FM was launched on 104.2 FM.
 This was the first truly local radio station for the town since BCR FM was bought by Choice Media in 2006 which eventually became The Breeze.
 Access FM was initiated as a function of Bridgwater's YMCA and as such held the same values as the charity.
 The community station began with the intentions of providing youth based programming to 16- to 25-year-olds in order to give the younger generation something new and productive to get involved with.
 Many of the voluntary presenters were aged 16 – 20 and the station acted as the first step into the industry.
 Access FM had mild success within the community, attending multiple events and marking new ground for local radio in the area.
 The station was the first in history to provide live broadcast coverage from Bridgwater Guy Fawkes Carnival in 2014.

 In October 2015 the station went through a re-branding process under a revised management team, creating Sedgemoor FM, which launched on 4 April 2016.
 Sedgemoor FM broadcasts on 104.2FM across Bridgwater and the rest of the district, providing listeners with programming specific for the community.
-Scheduling consists of a variety of informative and entertaining radio shows including Dave Englefield's Breakfast Show, Sedgemoor Life with Jackie Sealy and The Carnival Show with Andy Bennett, along with local and national news coverage, local events guide, The Lowdown, and Just The Job, which highlights current job vacancies in the area.